A Political Primer

 Every capitalist society has a ruling class.
 This is consistent with the first principle above and evident from the historical facts.
 The early European manufacturers, based on their economic superiority, gradually seized political power from the landowners, eventually becoming the rulers in their respective countries.
 When these countries broadened their economic dominance through colonialism, capitalist societies and their ruling classes appeared all over the globe.
 The structure of power in such a society is depicted the figure below.

-Starting at the top, the capitalist ruling class holds political power and thus asserts social control.
+Starting at the top, the capitalist ruling class holds political power and thus imposes social control.
 This primarily means that the capitalist class is in a position to assert its dominance over the populace and any groups that might threaten its control.
-It also implies that society has over the centuries been structured to reflect the capitalist mode of economic organization, and that the ideas in people’s heads reflect this structure.
+It also implies that society has over the centuries been structured to reflect the capitalist mode of economic organization, and that the ideas in people’s heads reflect this structure and the resulting worldview.

 The state, like the capitalist class, is for most people largely invisible.
 The structure and personnel of state institutions are typically known, and there is some accountability through the reports they issue and the public pronouncements they make.
 In addition, “freedom of information” statutes in some jurisdictions allow determined investigators to delve into some of the state’s darker recesses.
 Nevertheless, as with the ruling capitalists, much state activity is carried out in secret and is never publicly divulged.

 The third element of capitalist power is government.
 Because of its high visibility and crucial roles in social control, this institution deserves careful scrutiny.
 It performs three key functions in maintaining capitalist power: